226wyj/RepCRec/README.md

 * output goes to standard out
 * If an operation for T1 is waiting for a lock held by T2, then when T2 commits, the operation for T1 proceeds if there is no other lock request ahead of it.
-* Lock acquisition is FCFS but several transactions may hold read locks on the same item(share read locks).
+* Lock acquisition is `FCFS` but several transactions may hold read locks on the same item(share read locks).
 For example:
     * If `x` is currently read-locked by `T1` and there is no waiting list and `T2` requests a read lock on `x`, then `T2` can get it.
-    * If `x` is read-locked by `T1` and `T3` is waiting for a write lock on `x` and `T2` subsequently requests a read lock on `x`, then `T2` must wait for `T3` either to be aobrted or to complete its possesion of `x`.
+    * If `x` is read-locked by `T1` and `T3` is waiting for a write lock on `x` and `T2` subsequently requests a read lock on `x`, then `T2` must wait for `T3` either to be aborted or to complete its possession of `x`.
 * W(T1, x6, v) means that transaction `T1` wants to write all available copies of `x6` with the value `v`, and it can happen only when `T1` has locks on all sites that are up and that contain `x6`.
 If `T1` can only get some locks but not all, then `T1` should release those locks finally.